MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Controls a per-block threshold used to enable or disable the transform domain prediction of RAHT coefficients.
 This threshold specifies the number of neighbour points that must be present.

-### `--rahtPredictionSkip1=0|1`
-Controls the skipping of transform domain prediction in the case that there is only subnode.

 ### `--rahtSubnodePredictionEnabled=0|1`
 Controls the use of transform domain prediction of RAHT coefficients